lightbend/kalix-jvm-sdk/codegen/js-gen-cli/README.md

 # akkasls-codegen-js-cli

-This is a CLI suitable for invoking JavaScript code generation from by JavaScript tooling.
+This is a CLI suitable for invoking JavaScript code generation from JavaScript tooling.

 ## Building

-We use GraalVM's native-image command to build a native image via native-image plugin.
+We use GraalVM's native-image command to build a native image via the `sbt-native-image` plugin.
 To build:

 ```
 sbt 'akkasls-codegen-js-cli/nativeImage'
 ```

 The above command will automatically download the native-image tool by detecting the operating system and JDK.
-Once done, the command will yield the location of the image built, which will be in the sub project's target directory.
+Once done, the command will yield the location of the image built, which will be in the sub-project's target directory.

 ## Accommodating other code generation libraries